raditya1117/HoneyBadger/fastapi-testing/article.md

         return JSONResponse(status_code=200, content={"type":"SUCCESS", "output":result})
 ```

 In this code, we have used try-except blocks to handle errors and raise HTTP exceptions for each operation.
-We also have the custom exception class with handler for the unsupported operations.
+We also have the custom exception class with a handler for the unsupported operations.
 Now, let's try to divide a number by zero using the /calculate API call.

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":10, "num2": 0}'